Artemis94/Snake_with_AWS_MySQL/README.md

 The project's goal is to showcase my programming skills and knowledge of technologies.
 The game is a lot of fun.

 ### Translated version
-A translated version of the programme can be downloaded from [here](https://drive.google.com/drive/folders/1dmvo1OqT62EedFhI4Ud3czsW4XZpxpOR?usp=sharing)
+A translated version of the program can be downloaded from [here](https://drive.google.com/drive/folders/1dmvo1OqT62EedFhI4Ud3czsW4XZpxpOR?usp=sharing)

 ## Features
 - Amazon Web Services RDS MySQL Cloud Database